-If not all DC input terminals need to be connected, the terminal selection must meet the following requirements:
+If the DC input terminals are not fully configured with PV strings, the DC input terminals must meet the following requirements:

 1. Evenly distribute the DC input power cables on the four MPPTs and preferentially connect them from MPPT 1 to MPPT 4.
 2. Maximize the number of connected MPPT circuits.